ducktapeai/ducktape/README.md

 DuckTape is an AI-powered command-line interface that simplifies managing your Apple Calendar, Reminders, and Notes.
 With DuckTape, you can use two distinct approaches: **Natural Language Mode** and **Terminal Mode**.

 > **Note**: DuckTape currently only works on macOS and requires Apple Calendar to be properly configured on your system.
 [Learn how to set up Apple Calendar](https://support.apple.com/guide/calendar/set-up-icloud-calendar-icl1022/mac).
+> DuckTape will use your native Apple capabilities, for example Apple Contacts, Apple Todo and so forth.
+Please ensure these Applications are properly setup and configured as outlined above.

 ---